 Nancy Campbell is a writer who works across disciplines, from poetry and essays to publishing artist’s books.
 Nancy grew up in the Scottish Borders and Northumberland and her work is informed by these landscapes and borderlines.
 A series of residencies with Arctic research institutions has resulted in projects responding to cultural and climate change in polar and marine environments.

 Nancy’s poetry collection Disko Bay (‘a beautiful debut from a deft, dangerous and dazzling new poet’–Carol Ann Duffy) was shortlisted for the Forward Prize for Best First Collection 2016 and is currently on the shortlist for the Michael Murphy Memorial prize.
 Her next book, The Library of Ice, a blend of cultural history, nature writing and memoir, will be published by Scribner UK in 2018.
-Her artist’s books include proviso, Death of a Foster Son and How To Say ‘I Love You’ In Greenlandic: An Arctic Alphabet which received the Birgit Skiöld Award, and is now reissued in a new edition by MIEL.
+Her artist’s books include How To Say ‘I Love You’ In Greenlandic: An Arctic Alphabet which received the Birgit Skiöld Award, and is now reissued in a new edition by MIEL.

 Nancy is dedicated to developing innovative literature projects to engage audiences with environmental issues.
 She was a MarieClaire ‘Wonder Woman’ in 2016 for activities including Arctic Book Club and The Polar Tombola, an interactive live literature event.